mike-sierra/deotp/08_emacs.md

     somewhere else.
 The distance between the point and the mark is called the _region_, an arbitrary stretch of text that you can kill.
 To cut/kill the region, type __C-w__.
-To paste it back in, type _C-y_, which stands for _yank_.
+To paste it back in, type _C-y_, which in Emacs is referred to as a _yank_.

     To copy a region, you can either run those two commands in sequence, or type __M-w__, which toggles the cursor to give you feedback on where the region is.
 By default the region is invisible, but if you type __C-SPACE__ twice when setting the mark, a temporary _Transient-mark-mode_ displays it.
-(Type __C-g__ to cancel the mode.)
+(Type __C-SPACE__ again or __C-g__ to cancel the mode.)

-    Ordinarily if you're in the middle of a paragraph and run __<u>M-x kill-p</u>aragraph__, it kills from the point to the end of the paragraph.
+    Ordinarily if you're in the middle of a paragraph and run __<u>M-x kill-p</u>aragraph__, it kills from the cursor/point to the end of the paragraph.
 Instead, typing __M-h__ first marks it and repositions the point at the top of the paragraph.
 That's equivalent to navigating to the end of the paragraph, setting the mark, then navigating to the start.
 You can then run __C-w__ to kill the entire paragraph.

     - _mark_
     - _region_